XutaoT/learngit/README.txt

-git is version control system
-git is free software
+git is distrubuted version control system git is free software